3s-rg/wind-visualization/README.md

 make ingest
 ```

 This can take a while depending on the size of the dataset.
 Existing datasets will be skipped.
+Note that we use Numba to optimize this process.
+If you want to find out how to optimize this further, use `make profile` to generate a profile call graph of the ingest process (requires GraphViz).

 ## Docker